40-percent/40percent-wiki/How.md

 To an outsider, 40% keyboards may look like just novelties.
 Numbers and symbols like $ are commonly typed and useful in a variety of situations.
 Most 40% keyboards lack things like a dedicated numrow and are often smaller than just a 60% with its numrow cut off, so how do people actually use 40% keyboards?

-The key to the functionality of 40% keyboards and how the people that use them get work done while using them lies in some key features of the [QMK firmware](https://qmk.fm/), which is the firmware most custom keyboards support.
+The key to the functionality of 40% keyboards and how the people that use them get work done while using them lies in some key features of [QMK firmware](https://qmk.fm/), which is the firmware most custom keyboards utilize.
 QMK allows a variety of complex actions to be carried out on keyboards aside from only macros.
 The QMK functionality that enables 40% keyboards to function just as a full keyboard would are as follows:
 1. Layers
 2. Tap Dance
 3. Combos